 Pretty pricey, but totally worth it.
 This carrier is really, really comfortable when compared with ALL the others I’ve used.
 Can be used as a front carrier or a backpack.
 There’s an infant insert, but I’ve never felt I needed it.

-Things other people love that don’t work for me include: the Moby Wrap Baby Carrier, Swings (including the fancy kind that swing any which way), diaper bags (I just use my purse), those buzzy chairs, and co-sleepers (my sleeping babies are not put-down-able).
+Things other people love that don’t work for me include: the Moby Wrap Baby Carrier, swings (including the fancy kind that swing any which way), diaper bags (I just use my purse), those buzzy chairs, and co-sleepers (my sleeping babies are not put-down-able).
+For my parenting book recommendations, see this post.

 So, what do you think?
 Do you have this gear, do you like it?
 What did I miss?